 Kris is a proud native of the Upper Peninsula of Michigan.
 She graduated with her B.S. in Audiology and Speech Sciences from Michigan State University and her M.S. in Communicative Disorders from the University of Wisconsin-Madison.
 She currently resides in White Lake, Michigan with her husband of 31 years.
 Kris has 3 extraordinary children and is an avid rescue mom for retired racing greyhounds.

-Wayne Kroeplin is an award-winning Technology and Engineering Education instructor.
-Wayne had the privilege to begin technological resource for students.
+Wayne Kroeplin is an award-winning, certified Technology and Engineering Education instructor.
 Innovators Tribe provides teachers and homeschool parent/teachers powerful curriculum and resources to help identify, encourage, and train student innovators to be a part of a technological society.

 Marsha Ganz, M.Ed. and Maria Lowenstein, M.Ed. believe teaching and learning should be fun and they seek to promote this mindset through their work.
 Marsha and Maria are literacy specialists at VocabularySpellingCity, an award-winning company dedicated to helping K-12 students build vocabulary and reading comprehension.
 Both women have master’s degrees in Elementary Education with over 40 years of combined professional experience in education, including time spent as classroom teachers, district literacy specialists, instructional coaches, and writers and developers of online professional development courses for teacher re-certification.
 Their lively presentation will engage your children and provide you with strategies you can use immediately.